Holy Week

 Invitations:

-- The Easter Vigil is found on page 582 of the BCP.
+• Read through the Easter Vigil found on page 582 of the BCP.
 Simplify as needed for children.

 easter sunday